pure-data/pure-data/doc/1.manual/markdown/externals.md

 an object called [xfade~].
 The ELSE library has separate binaries for each object and also has one called [xfade~].
-If you're using both libraries, ceammc's [xfade~] object will have priority and it deosn't help you to have [declare -path else].
+If you're using both libraries, ceammc's [xfade~] object will have priority and it doesn't help you to have [declare -path else].
 You can then use [else/xfade~] to specifically call ELSE's [xfade~] instead.

 It was mentioned how a library name prefix may also be possible in the